gregsaun/prusa_i3_bear_upgrade/full_upgrade/for_mk3/manual/assembly_instructions/step06.md

 #### Assembly

-1. File sharp edges on the diagonal of 2x 90° joining plates (figure 6.1).
+1. If you did not get your 90° joining plates from RatRig, file sharp edges on the diagonal of 2x 90° joining plates (figure 6.1).
 A small chamfer is enough, this just to avoid scratching cables
 1. Assemble 2x 359mm v-slots with one 290mm v-slot as seen on figure 6.2 with 2x 90° joining plates, 10x M5x10 screws and 10x tee nuts
 1. Check all dimensions as seen on figure 6.3<br>
    :warning: this step is very important, double check everything is perfectly square